It’s impossible to burp your baby when he’s asleep, right? Wrong! Learn exactly how to burp a sleeping baby using these effective techniques.

 - Burping a Newborn After Breastfeeding: Necessary or Not?

-- How to Burp a Baby (when You’ve Tried Everything Else)
+- How to Burp a Baby That Is Hard to Burp

-- How to Survive the First Few Weeks with a Newborn and Toddler
+- How to Survive the First Weeks with a Newborn and Toddler

 Don’t forget: Join my newsletter and grab a free chapter of How to Get Your Baby to Sleep Without Being Held: